For patients with exocrine pancreatic insufficiency (EPI) due to cystic

-*Eligibility: Available to patients with commercial prescription insurance coverage for CREON.
-Co-pay assistance program and nutritional and multivitamin products are not available to patients receiving prescription reimbursement under any federal, state, or government-funded insurance programs (for example, Medicare (including Part D), Medicare Advantage, Medigap, Medicaid, TRICARE, Department of Defense, or Veteran’s Affairs programs), or where prohibited by law.
-If at any time a patient begins receiving prescription drug coverage under any such federal, state, or government-funded insurance program, patient will no longer be able to use the CREON Co-Pay Card or receive nutritional and multivitamin products and patient must call 1-855-CARE4WD (227-3493) if enrolled in CFCareForward or 1-844-ONCREON (662-7366) if enrolled in CREON On Course to stop participation.
-Patients may not seek reimbursement for value received from CFCareForward or CREON On Course from any third-party payers.
+*Eligibility: Available to patients with commercial prescription insurance coverage for CREON who meet eligibility criteria.
+Co-pay assistance program is not available to patients receiving prescription reimbursement under any federal, state, or government-funded insurance programs (for example, Medicare [including Part D], Medicare Advantage, Medigap, Medicaid, TRICARE, Department of Defense, or Veterans Affairs programs) or where prohibited by law or by the patient’s health insurance provider.
+If at any time a patient begins receiving prescription drug coverage under any such federal, state, or government-funded healthcare program, patient will no longer be able to use the Co-Pay card and patient must call 1-855-CARE4WD (227-3493) if enrolled in CFCareForward or 1-844-ONCREON (662-7366) if enrolled in CREON On Course to stop participation.
+Patients residing in or receiving treatment in certain states may not be eligible.
+Patients may not seek reimbursement for value received from the CFCareForward or CREON On Course from any third-party payers.
 Offer subject to change or discontinuance without notice.
 Restrictions, including monthly maximums, may apply.
 This is not health insurance.

 Narrator: Dr. Mehdizadeh

 I’m Dr. Shahab Mehdizadeh and I’m board certified in gastroenterology, internal medicine, and in nutrition.

 I consider a few key things when I’m putting together a treatment plan for a patient with EPI due to chronic pancreatitis, pancreatectomy, or other conditions.

 First, it typically includes pancreatic enzyme replacement therapy.

 Second, I will talk about diet and discuss if dietary modifications may be needed.